Seanba/SuperPrefabReplacement/README.md

 ![Custom Property](./docs/set-group-number-props.png)

-When using Prefab Replacements, SuperTiled2Unity will look through all `MonoBehaviour` components on an instanced prefab and look for a matching method, property, or field and set it to the value given for each custom property.
+When using Prefab Replacements, SuperTiled2Unity will search through all `MonoBehaviour` components on an instanced prefab and look for a matching `method`, `property`, or `field` and set it to the value given for each custom property.

 In this example, our appearing block prefab has an `AppearingBlock` mono behaviour that has such a matching method, `SetGroupNumber`, that is invoked.